List of DuckTales characters: Duckworth

 Duckworth (voiced by Chuck McCann in the 1987 series, DuckTales the Movie, and DuckTales: Remastered; David Kaye in the 2017 series) is Scrooge's longtime, no-nonsense butler, the jack-of-all-trades of McDuck Manor, and an important member of Scrooge's staff, created for the DuckTales series.
 Despite having "Duck" in his name, he is actually an anthropomorphic dog.

 In the 1987 series, he worked for Scrooge even before the nephews moved in, and was Scrooge's only household servant until the hiring of Mrs. Beakley.
 He first appears in the first part of the pilot episode, and appears as a supporting character throughout the series, serving both as butler and chauffeur.
 He plays a bigger part in the episode "Duckworth's Revolt", where he and the nephews get abducted by aliens where he explained the difference between employment and slavery to their fellow prisoners, and in the episode-segment "Take Me Out of the Ballgame" where he acts as the temporary coach of the Junior Woodchuck baseball team.

-In the 2017 series, he died years prior to the series' beginning and was mentioned to be the only one who throws Scrooge a party.
+In the 2017 series, he died years prior to the series' beginning and was mentioned to be the only one who throws Scrooge parties.
 After accidentally being summoned back to the world of the living by Black Arts Beagle in "McMystery at McDuck McManor!", he rescues Scrooge from Black Arts, Glomgold, Mark Beaks, and Ma Beagle by ejecting them in the form of a shadowy demon, later nicknamed "Demonworth".
 His ghost has since returned to his duties as Scrooge's faithful butler.

 Gyro Gearloose

 Gyro Gearloose (voiced by Hal Smith in the 1987 series; Chris Edgerly in DuckTales: Remastered; Jim Rash in the 2017 series) is a skilled inventor, originally created by Carl Barks in 1952.
 His inventions often help drive an episode's plot, as they do not always work as designed.

 In the 1987 series, he is characterized as a relatively easy-going country bumpkin with super-intellect and everlasting optimism, even when his inventions backfire, but often stretches himself thin with work and feels underappreciated.

 In the 2017 series, he is characterized drastically different, being irritable and eccentric, and has a younger appearance than his original counterpart.
-He works as Scrooge's head of research and development, and for half of season one, is Fenton’s boss.
-In spite of his arrogance and stubbornness, he has only the best of intentions, even when he and his inventions are wildly misunderstood.
-His sour personality is later revealed to stem from the devastating malfunction and loss of his creation 2-BO in "Astro B.O.Y.D.!" and the manipulation and abuse he received from his mentor, Dr. Akita.
-Upon discovering that 2-BO's incident was not his fault, Gyro resolves to be a better boss to Fenton.
+He works as Scrooge's head of research and development, and for half of the first season, is Fenton's boss.
+In spite of his arrogance and stubbornness, he has good intentions, even when he and his inventions are wildly misunderstood.
+In the episode "Astro B.O.Y.D.", his sour personality is later revealed to stem from being manipulated and abused by his mentor, Dr. Akita, and his creation 2-BO's apparent malfunctions.
+Upon discovering that 2-BO's incident was not his fault and defeating Akita, Gyro resolves to be a better boss to Fenton.
+Gyro later appeared in "The Last Adventure!" he joined the Ducks in foiling F.O.W.L's plan to rid the world of adventuring.